January 2026 Menu

 All Lunches and Dinners are served with homemade desserts at Fleur de' Lis.

-*BBQ Pork Sandwiches served with coleslaw and a pickle spear.
+*BBQ Pork Loin Sandwich served with coleslaw on the side.

 Dressing choices: Ranch, Blue Cheese, Thousand Island, Italian, Honey Mustard, French, Catalina, and Raspberry poppy seed.